liaoguofu/VeriLoRA/README.md

-# VeriLoRA: Zero-Knowledge Proofs for LoRA Fine-tuning
+# VeriLoRA: Fine-Tuning Large Language Models with Verifiable Security via Zero-Knowledge Proofs

 A CUDA-accelerated implementation of zero-knowledge proofs for Low-Rank Adaptation (LoRA) fine-tuning of large language models.
 This project enables verifiable and privacy-preserving fine-tuning of Transformer models while maintaining computational efficiency.